 Modification Attorney Gaylord MI

 Modifications to family law judgements can be done however, they may take time and be difficult.
 From custody and parenting time to child support, spousal support and change of domicile, a modification attorney can assist you in making these changes easier for everyone.
-If you are hoping to modify a judgement in regard to family law, The Law Offices of Daniel J. Harris, P.C. is a modification attorney in Gaylord MI.
+If you are hoping to modify a judgement in regard to family law, Harris Law is a modification attorney in Gaylord MI.